Soy Luna: Season 1 (2016)

 Meanwhile, many years back, a worker of the manor named Roberto helped little Sol Benson escape the fire.
 He left the baby girl at an orphanage in Mexico City.
 She was eventually adopted by Monica and Miguel Valente.
 They named her Luna because of the moon pendant she had.
-Destiny brought Luna/Sol back to her birth home and past without her knowing it.
+Destiny brought Luna to her birth home and past without her knowing it.

 Roberto ends up dying in a hospital.
 But he has the Sun part of Sol's pendant (which is a Sun and Moon that conjoin).
 He gives the Sun piece to a pair of hospital employees, Tino and Cato (two clumsy best friends), and asks them to go to the Benson Family to find and return it to Sol.

 Sharon and Rey investigate any possible connection to the Benson Family, not knowing that Luna is actually Sol Benson.
 Sharon and Rey realize Tino and Cato aren't so smart so they stand no threat but they decide to keep them close as workers in the manor.
 Tino and Cato have their own storyline as they try to accomplish their mission given by Roberto.
 Cato also falls in love with Amanda, the house's maid.

 Meanwhile, there are other storylines, like the rising of the Roller Band (Nico, Pedro, and Simon).
 Others include Nina's (Luna's new best friend) journey as FelicityForNow, an undercover account that lets her speak her real thoughts, while she is in love with Gaston, Matteo's best friend.
 Jim (Jimena) and Yam (Yamila) are two best friends who do everything together.
 They are both in love with Ramiro, an egotistic guy aspiring to live off his skating and rapping.
 But this all changes when Jim begins to fall for Nico and Ramiro falls in love with Yam.
 Another storyline is Jazmin and Delfi, Ambar's best friends and accomplices.
 They have their own channel named "Fab'n'Chic".
 Delfi likes Gaston, to the point where she pretends to be FelicityForNow after seeing how much Gaston likes the account.
 She then begins to better herself when she gets closer to Pedro.

 Luna must juggle her new responsibilities, her new course load, and the drama of her various relationships while unfurling the mysteries of the disconcertingly real dreams she has of her past and future.